nais/doc/docs/nais-application/oci-migration.md

 If you wish to refer to the image later, please consult the guide on [Image registry](https://doc.nais.io/guides/application/#step-6-push-your-image-to-our-image-registry).

-* Substitute the preceding code block and replace it with the following:

 ```yaml
   - name: Build and publish Docker image